 Prior to producing this model, a systematic literature review was conducted to identify, summarise and appraise existing economic studies for evaluating the cost-effectiveness of TTE in patients with AF.
 This review identified no economic evaluations of TTE in AF patients, so it is believed that this is the first.

 The model has a range of limitations and a number of assumptions have been made within the modelling.
 For example, only the CHADS2 clinical risk prediction tool was used as the baseline strategy.
 An alternative to this tool is CHA2DS2-VASc, which is considered to be better at distinguishing low risk from very low risk patients [REFERENCE].
 CHA2DS2-VASc was not used in these analyses as CHADS2 is the more established instrument, and the recent NICE recommendations for the use of dabigatran and rivaroxaban both map onto specific CHADS2 risk scores, but not specific CHA2DS2-VASc risk scores.
 The dose of dabigatran was set at 150mg twice daily, rather than allowing some patients to receive a lower dose of 110mg twice daily.
-The stroke risk associated with patients with left atrial abnormalities is assumed to be constant at 8.0% (95% CI: 7.26 – 8.31) as a patient ages; ideally differential rates by age or by the number (and type) of abnormalities would be used but these data were not identified.
+The stroke risk associated with patients with left atrial abnormalities is assumed to be drawn from a constant distribution (8.0% (95% CI: 7.26 – 8.31)) and does not change as a patient ages; ideally differential rates by age or by the number (and type) of abnormalities would be used but these data were not identified.

 Perhaps a stronger assumption made in producing the model is that TOE is a perfect gold standard against which the sensitivity and specificity of TTE should be derived.
 Using this assumption, TTE was estimated to have a very high sensitivity but a specificity of only around 35%.
-Within this model, this low specificity corresponds to an increased proportion of ‘false positives’ being included in the patient population mix, and so TTE results in more people effectively experiencing increased risks of OACs in terms of bleed risks without the increased benefits in terms of stroke risk reduction seen in higher risk patients.
+Within this model, this low specificity corresponds to an increased proportion of ‘false positives’ being included in the patient population mix, and so TTE results in more people effectively experiencing increased risks of bleed without the increased benefits in terms of stroke risk reduction seen in higher-risk patients.
 If TTE were found to be superior to TOE at identifying certain types of LA ABN which expose patients to increased stroke risks, then this modeling assumption would be inaccurate, and the true benefits of TTE in improving patient management would be underestimated.
 The key data on which this economic evaluation is based – sensitivity, specificity, and TPHR – is derived from a relatively small study, of fewer than 400 patients.
 This has made the assessment of the benefits of TTE uncertain.
-Other limitation is that the risk of death unrelated to bleeding or stroke events was taken from lifetables and were not adjusted for the probability of bleeding or stroke mortality.
+A further limitation is that the risk of death unrelated to bleeding or stroke events was taken from lifetables and were not adjusted for the probability of bleeding or stroke mortality.

 A key uncertainty is whether there are other benefits that are accrued from a TTE other than identifying LA ABN.
 If these exist, and produce even small net QALY gains (> 0.0033) then TTE would be cost effective in all scenarios.